bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/tools/index.md

 ---
 title: Tools
 excerpt: >-
     See some interesting tools developed by the Web-Dev-Hubcommunity to help automate parts of your workflow.
 seo:
     title: Tools
     description: This is the tools page
     extra:
-    - name: "og:type"
+        - name: 'og:type'

           value: website
           keyName: property

-    - name: "og:title"
+        - name: 'og:title'

           value: Tools

           keyName: property

-    - name: "og:description"
+        - name: 'og:description'

           value: This is the tools page

           keyName: property

-    - name: "twitter:card"
+        - name: 'twitter:card'

           value: summary

-    - name: "twitter:title"
+        - name: 'twitter:title'

           value: Tools

-    - name: "twitter:description"
+        - name: 'twitter:description'

           value: This is the tools page

 template: docs
 ---